tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 ### Functions
 `return_type func_name (param1, param2, ...) { statements }`
 * `param` 1, 2, etc, are `param_type param_name`
+	* adding `=val` to the end of the param declaration allows it to be omitted when calling the function
 * `return val` is required if `return_type` is not `void`
 * `void` can also be supplied as the parameter list for functions that take no parameters
 * `main()` returns an `int`